-- A Rationale for the Existence of Sovereign Lending Mechanism
+- Interest Overhang: a Rationale for the Existence of Sovereign Lending Mechanisms

 with Luca Zavalloni (Bank of Ireland).